ToxicFrog/doom-mods/gzap/NOTES.md

 blue-locked, which is fine.
 But everything in east will be consider BY-locked, and the exit BYR-locked, which is overly pessimistic.

+! each difficulty level needs a different JSON since actor spawns depend on difficulty level!
+We need to bake this into the JSON and assert if there's a mismatch at startup

 ## Generation Mode

 We can re-use the "upload ROM" feature here by letting the player specify a